thomd/on-webpack/README.md

-Some personal notes
+Some personal notes on

-# On Webpack 4
+# Webpack 4

 In Webpack, everything is a **module**.
 Not only JavaScript but also everything else (stylesheets, images, markup) can be a module.